What kind of software is G-Cleaner?

-G-Cleaner is promoted as an app that supposedly speeds up and optimizes Windows computers.
+G-Cleaner (also known as GCleaner) is promoted as an app that supposedly speeds up and optimizes Windows computers.
 It is promoted as a legitimate application (and its appearance may suggest this) and has a website from which it can be downloaded.
 In fact, its installation setup also contains a malicious program.
 G-Cleaner is installed together with AZORult, a trojan-type malicious program.

 |Threat Type||Trojan, password-stealing virus, Banking malware, Spyware.|